-Psychological safety is vital for high performing teams and it should have the same importance as physical safety does in manufacturing jobs.
-When team members feel safe to talk about problems, the organization has the possibility to fix and even prevent these in the future.
+Psychological safety is vital for high-performing teams and it should have the same importance as physical safety does in manufacturing jobs.
+When team members feel safe talking about problems, the organization has the possibility to fix and even prevent these in the future.
 This is the reason why organizations should focus on creating a safe environment where honesty is prevalent and there is no fear in expressing oneself.

 Silicon Valley Companies are successful because of their processes

 Although software development talent is everywhere, Silicon Valley developers still appear to be more skilled than their peers, because of their companies’ processes.
-Silicon Valley companies have learnt throughout the years the importance of integrating software delivery frameworks, methods, organizational culture and business operations.
+Silicon Valley companies have learned throughout the years the importance of integrating software delivery frameworks, methods, organizational culture, and business operations.
 This has played a crucial role in solving complex problems and building intangible assets, making them very successful at innovating.